ArduPilot/ardupilot_wiki/copter/source/docs/radio-failsafe.rst

 -  Switch to stabilize mode, arm your motors and keep your throttle above zero.
--  Carefully disconnect the power wires connecting the receiver to the flight controller
+-  Carefully disconnect the power wires connecting the receiver to the autopilot
 -  The Flight Mode should switch to RTL or LAND as described in Test #3

-.. warning:: Unplug the flight controller so that it is powered down before reattaching the receiver's power
+.. warning:: Unplug the autopilot so that it is powered down before reattaching the receiver's power

 Using the receiver to set the flight mode (not recommended)
 ===========================================================

-Instead of setting up the receiver and flight controller as described above (i.e. "Low-Throttle" and "No Signal" methods) the receiver can be set-up to set channel 5 (flight mode channel) to a :ref:`flight mode <flight-modes>` slot that has been set to RTL.
+Instead of setting up the receiver and autopilot as described above (i.e. "Low-Throttle" and "No Signal" methods) the receiver can be set-up to set channel 5 (flight mode channel) to a :ref:`flight mode <flight-modes>` slot that has been set to RTL.
 For example the receiver could be setup to move ch5's